 The following example demonstrates the projected dollar amount of total cumulative expenses that would be incurred over various periods with respect to a hypothetical investment in our common stock.
-In calculating the following expense amounts, we have assumed we would have no additional leverage, that none of our assets are cash or cash equivalents and that our annual operating expenses would remain at the levels set forth in the table above.
+In calculating the following expense amounts, we have assumed that none of our assets are cash or cash equivalents and that our annual operating expenses would remain at the levels set forth in the table above.
 In the event that shares to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will restate this example to reflect the applicable sales load and offering expenses.

 1 Year 3 Years 5 Years 10 Years

 You would pay the following expenses on a \$1,000 investment, assuming a 5%

-annual return \$ 107 \$ 316 \$ 518 \$ 997
+annual return \$ 103 \$ 305 \$ 500 \$ 964